 A rare variety and unique processing create a memorable cup.
 You might mistake this for a honey-processed coffee with its sweet aromas of orange, grilled pineapple, and soft graham cracker.
-When brewed, we found juicy grapefruit zest acidity and notes of pineapple, raisin, and a touch of honeysuckle.
+When brewed, we found juicy grapefruit zest acidity with notes of pineapple and raisin.
 Dried apricot sweetness softens the body, with molasses and honeydew in the finish.

 Producer: Orlando Quinayas

 Process: Washed w/ Long Fermentation

 Notes: Pineapple, Honeysuckle, Raisin